 John 8:55 says, “I keep My Father's sayings.”

-I John 5:3 - For this is the love of God, that we keep his commandments: and his commandments are not grievous.
+I John 5:3 For this is the love of God, that we keep his commandments: and his commandments are not grievous.

-Now these are basic scriptures, but they lay a foundation for revealing how far these people fall short of living up to what they say they are.
+These are basic scriptures, but they lay a foundation for revealing how far these people fall short of living up to what they say they are.

-John 7:17 - If any man will do his will, he shall know of the doctrine, whether it be of God, or whether I speak of myself.
+John 7:17 If any man will do his will, he shall know of the doctrine, whether it be of God, or whether I speak of myself.

 See, that would clarify.
 That would remove the confusion.
 If a person does the will of God, confusion begins to dissipate, because obedience promotes understanding.
 Disobedience promotes confusion.